 What to expect with an IV Drip Treatment

-The IV Drip Treatments are administered in our Minnetonka clinic.
-A small catheter is inserted into a vein, and the infusion is given very slowly over 20-30 minutes.
+The IV Drip Treatments are currently offered at our Minnetonka clinic, and coming soon at Woodbury.
+A small catheter is inserted into a vein, and the infusion is given very slowly over 30-60 minutes.
 Side effects are remarkably rare and almost always are limited to local irritation of the vein.
 The most common sensations are heat and flushing (a magnesium effect), and the taste of vitamins soon after the infusion begins.
-Results vary per person – optimal effects are usually felt by the fourth visit.
+Results vary by person – many report feeling more energy within a day, optimal effects are usually felt by the fourth visit.

 How often should I get an IV Drip Treatment?